scipy/scipy/scipy/spatial/qhull_src/README.txt

   This allows the same code to use static memory or heap memory.
   If qh_QHpointer is defined, qh_qh is a pointer to an allocated qhT; otherwise qh_qh is a global static data structure of type qhT.

 ------------------
 Compiling Qhull with Microsoft Visual C++

   To compile 32-bit Qhull with Microsoft Visual C++ 2010 and later
   - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load solution build/qhull-32.sln
+  - Right-click 'Retarget solution' from toolset v110 to your Platform Toolset
   - Build target 'Win32'
-  - Project qhulltest requires Qt for DevStudio (https://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/5.2.0/5.2.0/msvc2012) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'
+  - Project qhulltest requires Qt for DevStudio (http://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/5.2.0/5.2.0/msvc2012) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'
+  - Copy Qt shared libraries, QtCore.dll and QtTest.dll, into the bin directory

   To compile 64-bit Qhull with Microsoft Visual C++ 2010 and later
-  - 64-bit Qhull has larger data structures due to 64-bit pointers
+  - 64-bit Qhull has larger data structures due to 64-bit pointers.
+This may slow down Qhull.
   - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load solution build/qhull-64.sln
+  - Right-click 'Retarget solution' from toolset v110 to your Platform Toolset
-  - Build target 'Win32'
+  - Build target 'x64'
-  - Project qhulltest requires Qt for DevStudio (https://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/5.2.0/5.2.0/msvc2012_64) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'
+  - Project qhulltest requires Qt for DevStudio (http://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/5.2.0/5.2.0/msvc2012_64) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'

+  If error -- MSB8020: The build tools for Visual Studio 2012 (Platform Toolset = 'v110') cannot be found.
+  - 'Project > Retarget solution' for both qhull-32.sln and qhull-64.sln
+  - 'Save All' both projects

   To compile Qhull with Microsoft Visual C++ 2005 (vcproj files)
   - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - Load solution build/qhull.sln
   - Build target 'win32' (not 'x64')
-  - Project qhulltest requires Qt for DevStudio (https://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/4.7.4) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'
+  - Project qhulltest requires Qt for DevStudio (http://www.qt.io) Set the QTDIR environment variable to your Qt directory (e.g., c:/qt/4.7.4) If QTDIR is incorrect, precompile will fail with 'Can not locate the file specified'

 -----------------
 Compiling Qhull with Qt Creator

-  Qt (https://www.qt.io) is a C++ framework for Windows, Linux, and Macintosh
+  Qt (http://www.qt.io) is a C++ framework for Windows, Linux, and Macintosh

   Qhull uses QTestLib to test qhull's C++ interface (see src/qhulltest/)